RunSi/DEVWKS-2601/guide/step3a.md

 ```

 The device object has a method called connect.
 Using the connect method will establish a connection to the device
 using the connection method described in the topology yaml file.
+You will know that a connection is successful with the
-Once connection is made the device will be prepared
+output from the device being displayed in the interactive session.Once connection is made the device will be prepared
 for further calls on the device.

 ```python